Halfwalker/ZFS-root/README.md

 ### Additional partitions

-To add additional partitions, see the `ZFS-root.sh` script and search for 'Partition layout'.
+To add additional partitions, see the `ZFS-root.sh` script and search for '_Partition layout_' in the `partition_disks()` function.
 Note that the last partition created (Main data partition for root) uses **:0:0** to tell `sgdisk` to use the rest of the space on the disk.
 You will have to change that to **:0:+500G** for example to create a 500G partition.
 Use whatever size you deem fit.

 There is already **PARTITION_WIND** and **PARTITION_RCVR** variables defined to correctly number extra partitions, so use them to create the partitions.
 Use **:0:0** to utilize the rest of the disk for the last partition.

-For example, to create Window partitions for data (500G) and recovery (rest of disk), add these lines to the _Partition layout_ section after the _Main data partition for root_ lines.
+For example, to create Windows partitions for data (500G) and recovery (rest of disk), add these lines to the _Partition layout_ section after the _Main data partition for root_ lines.
 Adjust the _Main data partition for root_ size as mentioned above, and set the Window partition size in the sample line below.

 ```
 sgdisk -n ${PARTITION_WIND}:0:+500G -c ${PARTITION_WIND}:"WIN11_${disk}" -t ${PARTITION_WIND}:C12A /dev/disk/by-id/${zfsdisks[${disk}]}